How Long Should You Study for the GMAT? (Take the Quiz!)

 If you would rate either of the above categories three or below, that’s an indication you need extra GMAT study time and thus an extra head start.

-If you are a math whiz but weak in verbal, and most especially if English is not your first language, then yes, pursue a moderate study schedule, say, a three-month study schedule for folks stronger in math, and in addition to that, READ!
+If you are a math whiz but weak in verbal, and most especially if English is not your first language, then yes, pursue a moderate study schedule.
+But!
+More importantly, READ!

 Read at least an hour a day—two hours a day would be better.
-Reading the high-brow material recommended at that blog will accustom your ear to advanced grammatical constructions typical of GMAT Sentence Correction, and will help you practice the analysis skills you will need on both GMAT Critical Reasoning and GMAT Reading Comprehension.
+Reading material similar to what you’ll find on the GMAT will help you practice the analysis skills you will need on both GMAT Critical Reasoning and GMAT Reading Comprehension.

 Ideally, you will begin this daily reading habit well before the rest of your GMAT studying—a year or more.